 Worship formation team

 The Worship Formation team meets each week to plan chapel.
 Members of this team include worship team leaders, the student Worship Assistants, the Campus Minister, and anyone else who is interested in planning worship.
 We value the contributions of musicians, writers, liturgists, speakers, and anyone who loves to worship God.

 Discipleship and Resistance

 Discipleship and Resistance has been a life-giving time of questioning and encouragement for many students over the last few years.
 During it, there is a time of worship and a time of discussion that focuses on what it means to be Christians in our time and to faithfully resist the patterns of our world that can be as hard to recognize as they are destructive.
 The Campus Minister and Ministry Assistants facilitate this time of dialogue and worship.
 This service takes place on Wednesday nights at 8 p.m. in Knoppers Hall.
 All are invited to this time of refocusing and renewal.

 Participating on a worship team is perfect for students hoping to sharpen their worship leading skills while helping the community worship God.

-Teams lead worship at both weekly chapel (Wednesdays at 11 a.m.) and at Worship 857 (Wednesdays at 8:57 p.m.).
+Teams lead worship at both weekly chapel (Wednesdays at noon) and at Discipleship and Resistance (Wednesdays at 8 p.m.).
 Worship teams can expect to lead worship two to three times a month.

 Each team has a leader who helps plan worship, schedules, lead rehearsals, and mentor team members.
-The student worship assistants and the campus minister, Tim Wood, are also available to help the team and will sometimes observe rehearsals to offer feedback and assistance.
+The student worship assistants and the campus minister are also available to help the team and will sometimes observe rehearsals to offer feedback and assistance.